deel-ai/xplique/docs/api/metrics/deletion.md

 ## Score interpretation

+The interpretation of the score depends on your `operator`, which represents the metrics you use to evaluate your model.
+For metrics where the score increases with the performance of the model (such as accuracy).
-If explanations are accurate, the score will quickly fall from the score on non-perturbed input to the score of a random predictor.
+  If explanations are accurate, the score will quickly fall to the score of a random model.
   Thus, in this case, a lower score represent a more accurate explanation.

+For metrics where the score decreases with the performance of the model (such as losses).
+  If explanations are accurate, the score will quickly rise to the score of a random model.
+  Thus, in this case, a higher score represent a more accurate explanation.

 ## Remarks